Stanford Skin Cancer Surgeon: "This Is What I Wish I Could Tell Every Patient Before They End Up in My Chair"

 Dermatologists around the world took notice.
 Quietly, across thousands of practices, they started recommending nicotinamide to their highest-risk patients.
 Not as a trend.
 As a clinical intervention backed by Phase 3 data.

-Dr. Soleymani was one of them.
+Dr. Soleymani was one of the dermatologists paying attention.

 "I started telling every high-risk patient to take nicotinamide.
 The data was that clear.
 But getting them to do it consistently — finding a quality brand, taking the right dose, remembering every day — that was the problem Sun Powder was built to solve."